sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/sim_plots_1.png)<!-- -->

-We see that the estimated shape parameters in each histogram are normally disrtibuted with a mean value close to the true parameter value of these simulated Poisson-Tweedie distributions.
+We see that the estimated shape parameters in each histogram are normally distributed with a mean value close to the true parameter value of these simulated Poisson-Tweedie distributions.
 It is worth noting the cluster of outliers in the alpha parameter histogram.
 By repeating similar simulations that meet the sample size requirements for each scenario, we obtain the following visual:

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/sim_tables_1.png)<!-- -->